vOptSolver/vOptGeneric.jl/README.md

 julia> Pkg.clone("vOptSolver")
 ```

-That's all folk! vOptSolver is now ready.
-Try the examples, as follow (soon):
+That's all folk!

+### Example
+It is time to try vOptSolver:

 ```
 julia>